Skip to content

 templateId Identifier of the template that needs to be prompted.

-data The data to send to the prompt.
+data The data associated with the template to be sent in the prompt.

 eventHandlers The callback event handlers.